mmu-webdesign/l5-awdd-block-template/the-brief.md

 ### Images, text and video are ‘illustrative’

-**What do we mean by this?** The assignment does not require pages and pages of content: imagine what you are producing is an example of each type of page the site requires, and each user journey you have mapped out.
+**What do we mean by this?** The assignment does not require pages and pages of content: imagine what you are producing is an example of each type of page the site needs, and each user journey you have mapped out.
 This allows the client to use your example pages to brief some ‘in-house’ employees on how the rest of the site should be completed.

 They should represent the level of quality you expect anyone working on the site to reach: so provide high quality images, engaging, spell-checked and grammatical content, optimised images, commented code, and any other resources you would want if you were in the same position.